gruns/blagoblag/content/drafts/intro-to-threat-modeling.rst

 raw dollars, and necessary capabilities, and opportunity cost.
-For example, using a 0-day you personally researched might be medium effort, and "free", but it would still be a very high cost because the it requires advanced capability to acheive and the opportunity cost of using an nginx 0-day on my site is high because there are more valuable targets.
+For example, using a 0-day you personally researched might be medium effort, and "free", but it would still be a very high cost because the it requires advanced capability to achieve and the opportunity cost of using an nginx 0-day on my site is high because there are more valuable targets.

 A prioritized list of vectors for my blog (ignoring some mitigations I've